SUPERB CAREER PROSPECTS

 Learning something new every day.

 When I first heard of print media technologist as a job, I didn't know anything about it, but after a trial day at Christiansen Print, I just loved it!
+During the interview, they didn't just look at my qualifications on paper, but first of all if you're open and keen to learn.
 I was surprised how big the company and the machines are and still how relaxed the work atmosphere is here: Everybody is friendly and helpful; they support and encourage me in every situation.
 For me, every day is exciting, not only because I keep learning new things, but also because I understand the processes and relationships better with each passing day.

 Learning is fun and teamwork, too!